McLarenCollege/foundations_public/variable-declaration-introduction.md

-Guess The Output of the following code:
+Guess The Output of the following code.
-Do not run the code
+Do not run the code.

 ```js
 let a = 3 + 3;